-“When Rembrandt painted the Prodigal, he had lived a life marked by great self-confidence, success, and fame, followed by many painful losses, disappointments, and failures.
+“When Rembrandt painted the Prodigal, he had lived a life marked by great self-confidence, success, and fame, followed by many painful losses, disappointments, and failures” (p.
+64).

-Through it all he had moved from the exterior light to the interior light, from the portrayal of external events to the portrayal of the inner meanings, from a life full of things and people to a life more marked by solitude and silence.
+Through it all he had moved from the exterior light to the interior light, from the portrayal of external events to the portrayal of inner meanings, from a life full of things to a life more marked by solitude and silence.

-With age, Rembrandt grew more and more interior and still.
-It was a spiritual homecoming.” (p.
-64)
+With age, Rembrandt grew more Reflective and still.
+It was a spiritual homecoming

 Nouwen shares about his own homecoming: